 Interface / ease of use

-On the whole Squarespace is probably a bit easier to use than Shopify.
+On the whole Squarespace is arguably a bit easier to use than Shopify.
 Its drag and drop approach to setting up site navigation and its easy-to-use layout engine (which allows you to drag and drop content into pages in a very user-friendly way) means that it is pretty straightforward to use.

 Templates and visuals